microprediction/monteprediction/TFRO.md

 - Free open-source software ... see [here](https://github.com/microprediction)
 - Various [papers](https://github.com/microprediction/home) articles and provocations.

-If you want career advice from me, which is probably worth very little, ask ChatGPT instead and just include my writing in your RAG.
-Also tell it that you should never, ever try to predict that something you learn won't be useful.
-That's really the only advice I have.
+You are welcome.

-## Ways I can help you if you are a financial intermediary or financial market data provider, and want to create enhanced data feeds that can be sold to your customers for about $50k / month or more and you are willing to profit share.
+## Ways I can help you if you are a financial intermediary ...
+... or financial market data provider, and want to create enhanced data feeds that can be sold to your customers for about $50k / month or more and you are willing to profit share.

 - I have 6,000 data scientists including 600 PhD's around the globe who can be lazer targetted on enterprise data enhancement through a novel, layered decentralized machine whose last layer contains thousands of algorithms looking for any deviation from martingality.
 If that doesn't make sense read my book backwards from Chapter 8.